tajawal/code-challenge/SRE.md

 ## Terraform:
 ### Task 01 :
  - Create terraform to setup the following
-    - Create a VPC Using NAT
+    - Create a VPC With 1 Puplic subnets and 2 Private Subnet.
-    - Setup 3 instance in Different AZ & DIfferent Region with 1 ELB (2 server in Ireland & 1 in Singapore)
+    - Setup 3 Webserver "Nginx" Instances in Different AZ with 1 ELB
-    - Bastion host with cloudwatch and Email notification (SNS )
+    - Setup Jump server "Bastion" host.
-    - Route 53 with healthcheck
+    - Route 53 weighted routing, healthcheck with Cloudwatch and SNS ( Email notification )

 ## Ansible:
 ### Task 01 :